flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 [Model-View-Presenter](https://en.wikipedia.org/wiki/Model–view–presenter), for instance, is not an architecture.
 It's a subjective observation, a simplified model of reality, a perceived pattern.

 **Concepts like MVP, MVC, MVVM or VIPER are more descriptive than normative.
-They describe patterns that emerge in clean architectures.
-But they're never the true basis or cause for clean architecture.**
+They describe patterns that emerge in effective architectures.
+But they're never the true basis or cause for effective architecture.**

 There are myths in our field that we've conjured up through blind adherence to observed patterns.
 But **when you turn an observation into a dogma, you've lost the way**.

 Here are just some of those **myths**:

 * Views must not access models
-* Ideally, all code should be functional (spoiler: it can't be)
+* Ideally, all code should be functional (spoiler: it can't be and it shouldn't)
 * The functional core of an app resides in the model
 * Everything must be unit-tested
 * Independence is for re-usability